Jbartlettdesign/techBlogBackAndFrontEnd/README.md

 # techBlogBackAndFrontEnd
 This application is a CMS-style blog site where users can sign up and post their views.
-They can also view all other post in the home view.
+They can also view all other posts in the home view.
 This app follows the MVP structure, with express-handlebars as the views, Sequelize and Myseql2 as the model, and Express as the controllers.
 It also uses express-session for authentication and bcrypt for password hashing.

 https://francophone-minister-90037.herokuapp.com/